iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > Was a great App, then started sending multiple alerts one after another.
 Now I get NO alerts at all.
 If I click on Alerts, click my city, it takes me to settings.
 I wrote you about it, you sent an email telling me to restart because you fixed a bug on the 4th.
 It is now the 14th.
 I've done as you said, even uninstalled and reinstalled several times.
 I still get no alerts and when I click my city, it still takes me to settings.
 I loved your App, it's a shame it no longer functions correctly.<br> :date: __2021-01-14 21:54:56__

-> Into a busy season and it's worse.
-Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time and now (once again) many - almost 40% - warnings with no info at all or nothing updated in the alert information.
-That's probably FEMA but still seriously downgrades usefulness.
-So problematic that other weather apps are needed for safety.<br> :date: __2021-01-06 13:09:50__

 > Super irregular performance and notifications.
 I cannot rely on this for requested information or results<br> :date: __2020-12-12 02:22:01__

 > Need more control over types of alerts.
 Don't need to be woken from deep sleep at 3 am for fog warning, for instance.
 Fog won't harm me when safe in bed in sturdy house unless I hurt myself being startled in my sleep by loud notification.<br> :date: __2020-11-29 09:17:51__